 Is your company brand something that is well known?
 Are you recognised in the market?
-Do you have the right associations made?
-If this is something that has not been at the top of your priority list, it’s time to focus on it.
+Do you have the right associations attached to your name?
+If this is something that you have not made a conscious effort to impact, improve and establish, it’s time to focus on it.
 It’s not too late to hop on board, as it will make a world of difference.

 Why invest time in employer branding?

 Employer branding basically creates an identity for your company in the market.
 Potential employees will be able to better understand your company values, goals and culture.
 Having this knowledge to start with, will not only increase the number of applicants, but will also help in attracting the best fit.

 Just as people purchase certain products based on elements or aspects they resonate with, they’re looking for those distinctive traits even within companies they work for.
 The more factors they are able to connect with, the better the chance of them applying to the company.

 What’s also great is that you will gain employee advocacy, where your satisfied employees will become your own brand ambassadors and promote your organisation to their networks and on social media.
 They can be a valuable asset for attracting new talent.
 We’ve seen this happen at GemPool, where our Principal Consultant- Sarah Cotter, helped us hire our now Senior Recruitment Consultant- Sean Whelan.
 Sarah wholeheartedly embraced our brand and its values, which, in turn, contributed to another outstanding addition to our company.

 Your brand also has on-going benefits such as retention.
 Once you've hired top talent, it's essential to retain them.
 A positive employer brand can contribute to employee satisfaction, engagement, and loyalty, reducing turnover rates and thereby reducing costs incurred as well.

 The level of engagement and productivity also skyrockets when your employees feel connected to your brand and understand the role they play in the overall vision.